telefonicaid/PopBox/README.md

 ##Install

 ###HTTPS Support (this may be optional/improved in near future)
-Popbox is expecting server certificates in order to stablish secure comunitions with secure boxes (Basic HTTP).
+Popbox is expecting server certificates in order to stablish secure comunitions with secure boxes (BasicAuth-HTTPS).

 The certificates path are hardcoded (sorry):
 ```